-- \$447.2 million for good governance, - \$31.5 million for rule of law and human rights (not including INCLE), - \$64.3 million for political competition and consensus-building, and - \$35.2 million for civil society.
+- \$447.2 million for good governance, - \$31.5 million for rule of law and human rights (not including INCLE). - \$64.3 million for political competition and consensus-building, and - \$35.2 million for civil society.

 For FY2014, the Administration has requested \$1.665 billion in ESF and \$475 in INCLE funding for Afghanistan-the broad accounts from which democracy, governance, and rule of law funding-as well as funding for a wide range of other functions-are drawn.
-For tables on U.S. aid to Afghanistan, see CRS Report RL30588, Afghanistan: Post-Taliban Governance, Security, and U.S. Policy, by Kenneth Katzman.
+For tables on U.S.

-&lt;sup>67 A draft of this strategy document was provided to CRS by the State Department, April 21, 2011.
+67 A draft of this strategy document was provided to CRS by the State Department, April 21, 2011.

-&lt;sup>68 For prior years, see CRS Report RL30588, Afghanistan: Post-Taliban Governance, Security, and U.S. Policy, by Kenneth Katzman, in the section on aid to Afghanistan, year by year.
+68 For prior years, see CRS Report RL30588, Afghanistan: Post-Taliban Governance, Security, and U.S. Policy, by Kenneth Katzman, in the section on aid to Afghanistan, year by year.